cloudnativeessentials/dra-tutorial/README.md

 - performs deallocation of ResourceClaim once deleted

 Node-local kubelet plugin
-- advertize the node-local state that the centralize controller needs to help make allocation decisions
+- advertizes the node-local state that the centralize controller needs to help make allocation decisions
-- makes node-local operations required to prepare a ReourceClaim (parameters may need to be setup) or deallocate a ResourceClaim on a node
+- makes node-local operations required to prepare a ResourceClaim (parameters may need to be setup) or deallocate a ResourceClaim on a node
 - pass the device associated with prepared ResourceClaim to the kubelet which will then forward to the container runtime

-2 Modes to communicate between Centralized Controller and kubelet-plugin
-- Single, all-purpose, per-node CRD
-  - kubelet plugin advertises available resources
-  - controller tracks resources allocated
-  - kubelet-plugin tracks resources it prepared
-- Split-purpose Communication
-  - kubelet plugin advertises available resources via CRD that the controller can access
-  - controller tracks allocated resources through ResourceHandle in ResourceClaim
-  - kubelet plugin tracks resources in a checkpoint file on the local filesystem

-Scheduling: in general, the Kubernetes scheduler and DRA driver controller communicate through the Kubernetes API server by updating a `PodSchedulingContext` object which leads to the allocation of the ResourceClaim and Pod to a Node with the available resource.

-Modes of Allocating Resources with DRA (specified in the ResourceClaim)
-- Immediate
-  - More restrictive, resource availability is not considered
-  - Allocate resources immediately upon the creation of ResourceClaim
-  - Pods are restricted to those nodes with ResourceClaim (other resource availability is not considered in scheduling)
-- Delayed (wait for first consumer)
-  - Resource availability is considered in part of overall Pod scheduling
-  - Delays the allocation of the ResourceClaim until the first Pod that references it is scheduled

 ### DRA Resources